Deep learning-derived arterial input function for dynamic brain PET: Experiments

 \subsection{Dataset and preprocessing}

-The dataset used in this work were de-identified dynamic $^{11}$C-DPA-713 (DPA) brain PET images.
-DPA is a second generation PET tracer targeting the translocator protein 18kDa (TSPO) for detecting microglial response or proliferation in vivo ~\citep{Chauveau_2008, Venneti_2006, Tichauer_2015, Muzi_2012, coughlin2014regional, Wang_2016}.
+The dataset used in this work were de-identified dynamic [\textsuperscript{11}C]DPA-713 brain PET images. [\textsuperscript{11}C]DPA-713 is a second generation PET tracer targeting the translocator protein 18kDa (TSPO) for detecting microglial response or proliferation in vivo ~\citep{Chauveau_2008, Venneti_2006, Tichauer_2015, Muzi_2012, coughlin2014regional, Wang_2016}.
 It has shown superior binding affinity and signal-to-background ratio \citep{Venneti_2006, Tichauer_2015, Muzi_2012, coughlin2014regional, Wang_2016}.
-The DPA affiliation is affected by single nucleotide polymorphism (rs6971) TSPO genotyping, with C/C, C/T and T/T coresponding to high-affinity binders (HAB), mixed-affinity binders (MAB), and low-affinity binders (LAB), respectively.\citep{Owen201118kDa, Milenkovic2018Effects} The data used in this studies were collected through several clinical research studies at Johns Hopkins University that used DPA PET in health control individuals \citep{endres2009initial}, and several conditions that may cause neuroinflammation, such as HIV, Lyme disease, and repeated traumatic brain injury \citep{Coughlin_2015, Coughlin_2018, rubin2018microglial, rubin2023imaging, rubin2022imaging}.
+The [\textsuperscript{11}C]DPA-713 affiliation is affected by single nucleotide polymorphism (rs6971) TSPO genotyping, with C/C, C/T and T/T corresponding to high-affinity binders (HAB), mixed-affinity binders (MAB), and low-affinity binders (LAB), respectively.\citep{Owen201118kDa, Milenkovic2018Effects} The data used in this study were collected through several clinical research studies at Johns Hopkins University that used [\textsuperscript{11}C]DPA-713-TSPO-PET in health control individuals \citep{endres2009initial}, and several conditions that may cause neuroinflammation, such as HIV, Lyme disease, and repeated traumatic brain injury \citep{Coughlin_2015, Coughlin_2018, rubin2018microglial, rubin2023imaging, rubin2022imaging}.

 From these studies, de-identified data from HAB and MAB participants were collected, including 37 controls and 86 patients.
 Among those 67 were HAB and 56 were MAB.
 The data includes 90 minutes dynamic PET images and metabolite corrected AIF measured from blood sampling.
 The PET data were acquired on a brain-dedicated High Resolution Research Tomograph (HRRT, Siemens Healthcare, Knoxville, TN), with a fitted thermoplastic facemask for head fixation to reduce motion.
 The 90 min data were binned into 30 frames and reconstructed using the iterative ordered subsets expectation maximization algorithm \citep{Coughlin_2018}.
 The data were acquired from each participant through studies approved by the Johns Hopkins Institutional Review Board.
 Each participant provided written informed consent, which included the use of their data in secondary analyses.